|EMS:||112 (77%)||89 (74%)||+26%|

 - Station tours & Engine visits;

-- Issuing burn permits in person (please use this online form to get your permit);
+- Issuing burn permits in person (please use the form on this page to get your permit);

 - Blood pressure checks at stations;